 Respiratory and Sinus Infections

 If not treated by a physician, an infection can turn serious and lead to other health problems.
 What starts as a relatively uncomfortable condition can worsen over time, so it is always best to see a primary care doctor for diagnosis and treatment.
+Seniors are at an increased risk for severe complications from respiratory and sinus infections, including pneumonia and bronchitis, due to a naturally weaker immune system.

 The above list is just a relatively small sampling of the many illnesses, conditions and symptoms that can be treated by a primary care doctor.
 Other illnesses and conditions that an individual might see a primary care physician for include: